SuperOfficeDocs/superoffice-docs/docs/en/chat/learn/transfer-to-agent.md

 You can transfer chats to other agents and receive transferred chats from other agents.

 > [!NOTE]
 > A manager can also take over the chat or transfer the chat to another agent.
-This allows someone with administrator rights to make sure the customer gets an agent that is available and can help the customer correctly.
+This allows someone with administrator rights to make sure the customer gets an agent who is available and can help the customer correctly.

 ## How to transfer